06-abhishek/crowd-funding-website/README.md

 1. Replace **`06-abhishek`** with your actual GitHub username.
 2. Fill in the placeholders for environment variables, Live Demo URL, and your contact information.
 3. Save the file as `README.md` in the root of your project folder.

-This will set up a clean, professional README for your **Fundora** project!
-Let me know if you need further assistance. 😊